abdkhanstd/FedDistill-Eye/README.md

 This repository contains the implementation of **FedDistill-Eye**, a federated learning framework with knowledge distillation for privacy-preserving ophthalmic disease classification across multiple hospitals.

 ## Paper
-**"Beyond Parameter Sharing: FedDistill-Eye for Privacy-Preserving Ophthalmic Disease Classification"**
+**"Beyond parameter sharing: a feature distillation framework for privacy-preserving ophthalmic disease classification"**

 ## Key Features
 - **Privacy-Preserving**: No raw data sharing between hospitals